Architecture, Oneida Community

 It is, however, possible to approach the study of architectural history from another direction.
 One can focus not on the building as objet d'art, but on the interaction between built form and the society that produced and inhabited it.
 This approach asserts that buildings are interesting (though perhaps in differing degrees) because the built form a society creates for itself both reflects and influences the beliefs and behaviors of that society.
 Study of any building of a particular culture therefore holds out the possibility of illuminating, affirming, or challenging our perception of that culture.

 White, Janet, "Building Perfection: The Relationship between Physical and Social Structures of the Oneida Community" (1993).
-Library Associates.
-Paper 300.
+The Courier.
+300.